 Long tail keywords are a part of the usual strategy for top ranking.
-The strategy works well, and it has been proven as a successful.
-Here I show some details of how it really works, and how to make it even better.
+The strategy usually works well, and it has been proven as a successful.
+But what are long tail keywords and how they really work?
+You will find the answer here, keep reading.

-The strategy of using LTKW (but with some extras in my case here) implies the following:
+The strategy of using LTK implies the following:

-a) I use LTKW as my starting formal keyword (key-phrase), and I use all the usual, well-known and proven ways to rank as high as possible.
+a) I use LTK as my starting formal keyword (key-phrase), and I use all the usual, well-known and proven ways to rank as high as possible.

-b) But, as you have noticed, I choose such a LTKW which can be decomposed into several shorter options (STKW, KW), where each of them independently is a good keyword and may have much more searches, in particular the KW (i.e., the shortest part of my LTKW).
+b) But, as you have noticed, I choose such a LTK which can be decomposed into several shorter options (STK, CK), where each of them independently is a good keyword and may have much more searches, in particular the CK (i.e., the shortest part of my LTK).

 c) I know that every post is ranked for many keywords.
-If you are familiar with Google Webmaster Tool, you surely know this.
-You can have tens of words for which your every post and page are ranked.
+If you are familiar with Google Search Console and Google Analytics, you surely know this.
+Your post can be ranked for tens if not hundreds of words.
+Ranking for each of these (key)words makes my post more appreciated by Google, and its overall authority may grow in time.

-e) In long terms I want to be well-ranked, i.e., to be (if possible) on Google first page also by my keyword (Breithorn) because it has much more searches; logical of course.
-This means that eventually all three of my options (LTKW, STKW, KW) should ideally be on Google page 1.
+e) In long terms I want to be well-ranked, i.e., to be (if possible) on Google first page also by my core keyword (CK) because it has much more searches; logical of course.
+This means that eventually all three of my options (LTK, STK, CK) should ideally be on Google page 1.

 So (how) do Long Tail Keywords really work?